Aquarius-blake/The_Hive/README.md

 # Social Media App

-## Getting Started
+## Description

 A Social Media Application project with flutter front-end UI and Firebase back-end.
-End-to-End encryption included in chats
+End-to-End encryption included in chats.
+Planning to add user customizable theme alongside  the standard light and dark theme .

 ## ScreenShots